DennisWandschura/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-There is no difference to the mean of the unfilled data, no surprise here because we used the 50%-quantile for filling:
+There is no difference to the mean of the unfilled data:

 ``` r
 filledMean - stepsPerDayMean